codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 ## Complexity

 Codacy uses [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity){: target="_blank"} to identify files with complex methods in your repository.
 Cyclomatic complexity is the number of linearly independent paths through the source code of a method: the more control flow statements used in a method, the higher the value.
-Methods with a high cyclomatic complexity are harder to test and are more likely to have defects.
+Methods with a high cyclomatic complexity are more difficult to test and more likely to have defects.

 Codacy calculates complexity as follows: